warpdotdev/docs/help/known-issues.md

 * Warp may become unresponsive if it doesn't have permission to access the folders.

 {% hint style="warning" %}
-Please note there are many tools that are incompatible with Warp, listed [here](known-issues.md#list-of-incompatible-tools).
-We have a debugging and workaround information in this [section](known-issues.md#configuring-and-debugging-your-rc-files).
+Please note many tools are incompatible with Warp, as listed [here](known-issues.md#list-of-incompatible-tools).
+We have debugging information in this [section](known-issues.md#debugging).
 {% endhint %}

 Links to popular GitHub issues: